Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 🚊 I took the Shinkansen train from Osaka (2.5 hours), which you can easily prebook online.
 Check the Shinkansen prices to Fukuoka here.

-1 day in Fukuoka: One day or a long layover in Fukuoka would allow you to see the most popular sites like Ohori Park, Canal City Mall, and explore downtown Tenjin.
+If you have 1 day in Fukuoka: One day or a long layover in Fukuoka would allow you to see the most popular sites like Ohori Park, Canal City Mall, and explore downtown Tenjin.

 📖 Read my full day trip to Fukuoka post for the best one-day itinerary.